tslocke/hobocookbook/manual/viewhints.markdown

     parent nil

 {.ruby}

 The a collection of the user's recipes will be added to the main content of `users/show`.

 You can declare additional child relationships.
 The order is significant, with the first in the list being the "primary collection".
 For example:

-    class User < ActiveRecord::Base
+    class UserHints < Hobo::ViewHints

       children :recipes, :questions, :answers

     end
 {.ruby}